CalyWorld/CalyWorld/README.md

-- 🌱 I’m currently improving with React **currently improving my techniques**
+- 🌱 I’m currently improving with React

 ### Languages and Tools: